George Barnes (British politician)

-George Nicoll Barnes CH (2 January 1859 – 21 April 1940) was a British Labour politician and a Leader of the Labour Party (1910–1911).
+George Nicoll Barnes CH (2 January 1859 – 21 April 1940) was a British Labour Party politician and a Leader of the Labour Party (1910–1911).

 Early life

 Barnes was born on 2 January 1859 in Lochee, Dundee, the second of five sons of James Barnes, a skilled engineer and mill manager from Yorkshire, and his wife, Catherine Adam Langlands.
 His brother T. B. Barnes was also active in politics, later becoming a Labour Party councillor in Dundee.
 The family moved back to England and settled at Ponders End in Middlesex, where his father managed a jute mill in which George himself began working at the age of eleven, after attending a church school at Enfield Highway.
 He then spent two years as an engineering apprentice, first at Powis James of Lambeth then at Parker's foundry, Dundee.

 After finishing his apprenticeship he worked for two years at the Vickers shipyard in Barrow before returning once again to the London area, where he experienced unemployment during the slump of 1879.
 He had a number of short-term jobs before settling for eight years at Lucas and Aird in Fulham.